wsrn829/ThriveTogetherRefactor/journals/Sarina_wu.md

 - Spring Security: For Java applications, Spring Security provides comprehensive security services, including SSO.

 Implementing SSO involves changes on both the frontend (to handle the SSO process and store the user's token) and the backend (to verify the token and secure endpoints).
 Make sure to follow the guides closely and test thoroughly to ensure your implementation is secure.

+## 03/11/2024

+Docker containers are finally up and running again...debugging has focused on the fastapi container and database config and connection, using alembic and SQLAlchemy for the first time.